 In the lead up to the UK's exit from the European Union, the University has been planning for some of the potential consequences of leaving, especially for a no-deal scenario.

-In the event the UK loses access to Erasmus+ funding, the University of York will provide the same level of grant funding and discounted fees to you for your European study/work placement planned for 2019/20 or 2020/21.
+In the event the UK loses access to Erasmus+ funding, the University of York will provide the same level of grant funding and discounted fees to you for eligible European study/work placements planned for 2019/20 or 2020/21.

 We will continue to lobby the UK Government independently, and in partnership with mission group bodies such as Universities UK and the Russell Group, to challenge decisions that we believe will impact negatively on our students.
 In particular we have been active supporters of the Universities UK #SupportStudyAbroad campaign which calls for the UK Government to commit to continue funding study abroad opportunities for UK students, even if the UK cannot negotiate continued participation in the Erasmus+ programme.

 Please attend the scheduled pre-departure meetings run by the Centre for Global Programmes to find out more about the funding application as well as other essential information for your time abroad.
 You'll be emailed with updates on funding when more information becomes available.

 Apply for your European study or work placement through your Department.
 If your application is successful, your Department will nominate you to the Centre for Global Programmes.
 CGP will then send you further information including details on how to apply for funding for 2020/21.